MichaelNewberg/P0-Template-Michael-main/README.md

 - Error Rate
     - you should track the percentage of how many http requests return a non-500 status code

-**NOTE: you are free to edit the pre-provided methods to add your logging, but be careful of making sweeping changes to the code: edit, don't recreate**

 ### Service Level Indicator Exposure
-You will need to create one or more bash scripts that read the log file of the project and parse the relevant data
+Micrometer will expose the relevant data in your Spring application, and Prometheus will scrape the data from Micrometer.
+You will make use of Grafana to visualize and track your SLIs.

 # MVP Requirements Rundown
 - Development
-    - All unimplemented methods should be completed
+    - All repository, service, and API layer methods should be implemented in a Spring Boot application
+    - A docker image of your application should be created and saved in Docker Hub
+    - A docker compose file should be created to handle deploying your containerized application and auxilary software
 - SRE
+    - Logs generated by the Planetarium should be persisted in a volume outside of the running container
+    - Your application should expose metrics concerning http requests made and latency times via Micrometer
+    - Promtail should push your application logs to loki
-    - Logging should be added to the project
+    - Prometheus should be able to scrape your SLI metrics exposed by Micrometer
-    - One or more scripts should handle measuring your SLIs by reading/parsing the log file
+    - You should be able to view your metrics over time provided by Prometheus and your logs within Loki by utilizing Grafana

 # Stretch Goal
-Stretch goals are things to work on ONLY when all MVP requirements have been accomplished: listed below is an optional feature you can add to the project to enhance it further:
+Stretch goals are things to work on ONLY when all MVP requirements have been accomplished: listed below are optional features you can add to the project to enhance it further:
-- Create a way for the application to return the SLI metrics for the lifespan of the application via an http request
-    - This will require you to create your own custom classes and integrate them into the project
+    - Add Alerting by using AlertManager and Prometheus